 I’m going to suggest that there is a more viable and historically-attested solution for tuning 3, arrived at through comparison with crwth tuning and technique.

 The implications of crwth technique and tuning

-The bowed lyre flourished in western Britain from the 11th century, and pockets of crwth players continued to play in Wales right through to the 19th century.
+The crowth flourished in western Britain from the 11th century, and pockets of crwth players continued to play in Wales right through to the 19th century.
 Before the 16th century there is, unfortunately, no surviving crwth iconography in Wales, but plentiful literary evidence of its importance in Welsh musical culture.
 In Llyfr Taliesin (Book of Taliesin), Peniarth MS 2, 14th century, for example, are the poetic words of the deceased Marwnat Vthyr Pen[dragon] who, among his boasts of violent daring deeds …

 Neu vi a torreis cant kaer.